omcodedthis/The-Blog/README.md

 ## Commands

-All commands are run from the root of the project, from a terminal:
+All command need to be run from the root of the project in a terminal:

 > **_Note!_** For `Docker` commands you must have it [installed](https://docs.docker.com/engine/install/) before running any `docker` commands.